CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   sortOrder, // optional - ASCENDING or DESCENDING - defaults to ASCENDING };
 const { lineUps, participantsToAdd } = tournamentEngine.generateLineUps({
-  scaleAccessor, // see above
-  singlesOnly, // optional boolean - when true SINGLES rankings will be used for DOUBLES position assignment attach, // optional boolean - when true the lineUps will be attached to the drawDefinition specified by drawId
+  useDefaultEventRanking, // optional boolen; when true scaleAccessor is not required scaleAccessor, // see above singlesOnly, // optional boolean - when true SINGLES rankings will be used for DOUBLES position assignment attach, // optional boolean - when true the lineUps will be attached to the drawDefinition specified by drawId